-2) Export Promotion of Agricultural Products
+[].
+Export Promotion of Agricultural Products

 Although export subsidies were fully abolished by the 2014 Farm Bill, frequent use of export credits, which is insufficient in making the disciplines of the WTO Agreement on Agriculture effective, gives an advantage to US agricultural products in terms of export competitiveness.
 Under this system, the CCC takes on the debts when the guaranteed debts go into default, making the system extremely close to circumventing export subsidies.
-At the 9th WTO Ministerial Conference in Bali, Indonesia in December 2013, it was agreed to make best efforts (but not a legally binding commitment) to make export subsidies and similar export measures considerably lower than the commitment level.
-It will be discussed on a priority basis in future WTO negotiations.
+At the 10th WTO Ministerial Conference in Nairobi, Kenya in December 2015, the members agreed on matters including the following with regard to agricultural export credits: (i) clearly define "export credits"; (ii) make the maximum repayment term no more than 18 months; and (iii) ensure that export credit programs are self-financing and cover the long-term operating costs and losses.

-RULES OF ORIGIN
+F. RULES OF ORIGIN